Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "NO_TEXT","200","Neither `text` nor `richtext_json` was specified, or they were empty."," ``{""json"": {""errors"": [[""NO_TEXT"", ""we need something here"", ""text""]]}}`` "
-   "TOO_OLD","200","The subreddit has archiving enabled and the target is older than 6 months."," ``{""json"": {""errors"": [[""TOO_OLD"", ""that's a piece of history now; it's too late to reply to it"", ""parent""]]}}`` "
+   "TOO_OLD","200","The subreddit has archiving enabled and the target submission is archived (older than 6 months).","
+   ``{""json"": {""errors"": [[""TOO_OLD"", ""that's a piece of history now; it's too late to reply to it"", ""parent""]]}}`` "
    "THREAD_LOCKED","200","The target comment or submission is locked and you are not a moderator of the subreddit.","